dnelson/temet/README.md

 setting different parameters.
 The `plotConfig` class holds settings which affect the overall figure as a whole, and `commonVars` (which is usually all local variables in the driver functions) are shared between all panels.

-For a halo-based render, the process is the same, and `hInd` specifies the subhalo ID:
+For a halo-based render, the process is the same, and `subhaloInd` specifies the subhalo ID:

 ```python
 >>> run = 'tng50-3'